 3. Create a name for your radio station

 The name of your radio station is how people will know your business, so it should encompass your brand.
-The right business name does wonders for brand recognition and word of mouth.
+The right business name checker does wonders for brand recognition and word of mouth.
 The wrong name can get in the way of success.

 Think of a radio station name that can easily be recognized on social media and is available for domain registration.
 Before you choose, make sure your name isn’t taken by another business or you may face legal repercussions.
 You can check with your Secretary of State’s office or use a business registration service just to be sure.
 Want a simple name for your business and a flashy name for the actual station?
 Look into setting up a DBA name.